hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_topic.html.markdown

 ### TimeSpan Format

-Some arguments for this resource are required in the TimeSpan format which is used to represent a lengh of time.
+Some arguments for this resource are required in the TimeSpan format which is used to represent a length of time.
 The supported format is documented [here](https://msdn.microsoft.com/en-us/library/se73z7b9(v=vs.110).aspx#Anchor_2)

 ## Attributes Reference